-Brunem Warshaw is a clinical herbalist and wellness educator who combines western and energetic approaches to support people in healing themselves with the assistance of plant medicines.
+I am Brunem Warshaw, a clinical herbalist and wellness educator who weaves scientific and intuitive approaches together to support people in healing themselves with the assistance of plant medicines.

 I have been studying for over a decade and practicing professionally for 8 years.
 I am also a queer nonbinary femme with invisible disabilities who is descended from Irish and Ashkenazi Jewish ancestors.